Kevin12J/cse15l-lab-reports/lab1.md

 bash: cd: Hello.java: Not a directory
 [user@sahara ~/lecture1]$
 ```
-the output is `bash: cd: Hello.java: Not a directory` and this is an error because `cd` had a file used as an argument instead of a directory
+Using the `cd` commad with a file as an argument will result in an error.
+The output was `bash: cd: Hello.java: Not a directory` because the file `Hello.java` was used as the argument with the `cd` command, and `Hello.java` is not a directory.
 ## `ls` command
 ### no arguments
 Call the `ls` command with no arguments in the directory `/home`